ontoligent-design/pgtk/README.md

 37431 AUSTEN_JANE_MACKAYE_STEELE_MRS_PRIDE_AND_PREJUDICE_A_PLAY_FOUNDED_ON_JANE_AUSTEN_S_NOVEL
 # # 13 items returned
 ```
-* Process the text files . . .
+* Do something with the downloaded files . . .